fungl164/JConsole/README.md

   - Not tested on OSX or Linux.
   - Currently uses cmd.exe as shell (see CmdLineProcessor class below)
   - Does not yet handle CNTRL+Z events to kill runaway scripts
+  - Probably has some bugs, so

+Feel free to contribute...

 @author Luis Fung <fungl164@hotmail.com> - 06/06/2012